SmallJoker/bitchange/README.txt

-Bitchange
+BitChange
 =========

 This mod adds the currency "MineCoin" to your Minetest world.
 To change a setting, edit the file 'bitchange_config.txt' in your world directory.
 Copy and paste 'config.default.txt' if the file does not exist yet.

-License:	WTFPL (for code and textures)
+License: CC0 (for everything)
-Adds privilege:	bitchange

 Dependencies:
 	default